 - ground cinnamon - adds a great element of spice to your cherry crumb pie filling.

 - salted butter - adds just a little richness to this cherry pie filling!

 - water - you'll only need to add water if you're using fresh cherries.
 Fresh cherries don't release as many juices as frozen ones do, so if you use fresh ones you'll want to add a bit of liquid to start your pie filling simmering.

-If you use fresh sweet cherries like Bing cherries, a cherry pitter will make the process of prepping your cherries much easier!
-You’ll also need a regular-sized pie pan, and a pastry blender is so helpful in making the topping for our cherry crumb pie!
+If you're making this cherry crumb pie with fresh cherries, a cherry pitter will make the process of prepping your cherries much easier!
+You'll also need a regular-sized pie pan, and a pastry blender is so helpful in making the streusel topping for our cherry pie!

 Tips and F.A.Q.

-This cherry crumb pie recipe is developed for sweet cherries, so if you’d like to use fresh cherries, the best options are sweet varieties like Bing and Rainier.
-Frozen cherries are an even easier option — most supermarket freezer sections sell dark, sweet pitted cherries that work well.
+This pie recipe is developed for sweet cherries, so if you'd like to use fresh cherries, the best options are sweet varieties like Bing and Rainier.
+You can also make this cherry crumb pie with frozen cherries, and that's an even easier option -- most supermarket freezer sections sell dark, sweet pitted cherries that work well.

 I haven't tested this cherry crumb pie with canned cherries, but if you try it, let us know in the comments how it works for you!
 Otherwise, I would recommend using frozen dark sweet cherries instead of canned.

 Once cooled, keep your pie stored in the fridge covered in plastic wrap for up to 4 days.
 The pie can also be frozen, well wrapped, for up to 4 months.